Orioles beat Mets 1-0 to end 7-game skid

 NEW YORK (AP) Manny Machado has sure hands – even when it comes to snagging bats near the on-deck circle.

-Baltimore’s two-time Gold Glove winner made a one-handed grab of Adam Jones‘ bat as it bounced off the protective screen near home plate in the first inning and hit a sacrifice fly in the eighth to give the Orioles a 1-0 victory over the Mets on Wednesday.
+Baltimore’s two-time Gold Glove winner made a one-handed grab of Adam Jones‘ bat as it bounced off the protective screen near home plate in the first inning and hit a sacrifice fly in the eighth to give the Orioles a 1-0 victory over the punchless New York Mets on Wednesday.

 ”That was pure instinct,” Machado said. ”I was kind of scared for a second.
 I am not going to lie.”